SUSE/Enceladus/ec2utils/ec2deprecateimg/README.md

 Images are tagged with:

-- Deprecated on -> today’s date in YYYYMMDD format
+- Deprecated on -> today's date in YYYYMMDD format
-- Removal date -> today’s date plus the deprecation period specified
+- Removal date -> today's date plus the deprecation period specified
 - Replacement image -> The AMI ID and name of the replacement image

 The image set as the replacement is removed from the list of potential